josmeuleman/FRLibIntegration/README.md

 	tripleSwitchState = myReceiver.GetChannelTriState(i);

 If the FRPPMReceiver object is added to the logger, the channels will be logged.
 With SetPrefix, the header prefix can be set: SetPrefix("switch") --> "switch1", "switch2" etc

+## Other examples

+**FRLoggerServoIntegrationTemplate**

+Template for integrating two jobs that run at different frequency.
+In the template the logger functions get called at 10 Hz.
+The servo (and other) functions are colled in the main loop, running at 100 Hz.